AdobeDocs/acrobat-services-learn.en/help/usecases/employeeonboarding.md

 ## Experience it yourself

 Everything described in this article can be tested right now.
-The Adobe Acrobat Services API [free trial](https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html) currently gives you 1,000 free requests over a six-month period.
+The [!DNL Adobe Acrobat Services] API [free trial](https://documentcloud.adobe.com/dc-integration-creation-app-cdn/main.html) currently gives you 1,000 free requests over a six-month period.
 Acrobat Sign's [free trial](https://www.adobe.com/sign.html#sign_free_trial) lets you send watermarked agreements for testing purposes.

 Have questions?
 The [support forum](https://community.adobe.com/t5/document-services-apis/ct-p/ct-Document-Cloud-SDK) is monitored by Adobe developers and support folks every day.
 FInally, for more inspiration, be sure to catch the next [Paper Clips](https://www.youtube.com/playlist?list=PLcVEYUqU7VRe4sT-Bf8flvRz1XXUyGmtF) episode.
 There are regular live meetings with news, demos, and talks with customers.